plomino/PlominoDoc/docs/build.rst

 Similarly, add a column to display ``bookAuthor``.

-Columns can be ordered by going to the view's *Contents* tab and moving the columns where needed.
+Columns can be ordered by going to the view's :guilabel:`Contents` tab and moving the columns where needed.

-If you go back to the Books database root, the view is proposed in the *Browse* section:
+If you go back to the Books database root, the view is proposed in the :guilabel:`Browse` section:

 .. image:: images/m12df968f.png

 Create more documents.
-When you click on the link *All the books*, the view is displayed with its 2 columns (and its new documents):
+When you click on the link :guilabel:`All the books`, the view is displayed with its 2 columns (and its new documents):

 .. image:: images/6de65017.png

 To improve browsing of the documents, it could be useful to sort the view.

-To do that, click on *Edit*, go to the *Sorting* tab and enter ``col1`` in the *Sorting* column, then save:
+To do that, click on :guilabel:`Edit`, go to the :guilabel:`Sorting` tab and enter ``col1`` in the :guilabel:`Sorting` column, then save:

 .. image:: images/193e0720.png